heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 - Q: It shows "Not allowed to ... already several accounts on the device"
 - A: Please follow step 1 and remove *ALL accounts*.Please note:if you device is Xperia or ZUK,you should remove SIM card in order to Setup Icebox.
+- A: Please follow step 1 and remove *ALL accounts*.
+PS: Pulling out SIM card may be required for Xperia and ZUK devices.

 - Q: It shows "Not allowed to ... already several users on the device"
 - A: Please follow step 2 and remove the guest mode or multi app/private mode.